gurhub/fastlane/README.md

 in your project’s root directory

-> bundle exec fastlane beta
+> bundle exec fastlane beta --verbose

 **beta** is the name of your Fastlane file's **lane** section.